NEWSLINE -MARCH 2012

 MarineLab Instructors Help Key Largo Students Prep for FCAT

-In early April, eight MarineLab staff members went to Key Largo School to assist the 8th graders get ready for their FCAT test.
+In April 2012, eight MarineLab staff members went to Key Largo School to assist the 8th graders get ready for their FCAT test.
 Science teacher Lisa Giles sets up several different stations covering science concepts.
 Ben Klitzkie, Aaron Chastain, Jonathan Davis, Tyler Earwood, Tyler Hassig, Amy Heemsoth, Linsey Shafer and Kelley Stephens worked with the students at the individual stations.
 Shown here are Jonathan (black shirt) and Tyler Hassig (in the back, white shirt and green/black shorts).
 MarineLab is happy that we were able to help our local students and teachers!

 Go check out MarineLab's research blog!
 Eventually we hope to have students' contributions on this blog - in the meantime, it's a great way to stay in touch with MarineLab's research activities!